CleverProgrammers/technical-assessment/README.md

 # Sum Array

-👉 Find a way to get the sum of all elements in the following array 👉 [8, 3, 2, 4, 5]
+👉 Find a way to get the sum of all elements in the following array <br>
+👉 [8, 3, 2, 4, 5]

 # Find Max

-👉 Find the biggest number in the following array
+👉 Find the biggest number in the following array<br>
 👉 [8, 3, 5, 11, 4, 3, 11]

 # Filter Array

-👉 Filter out the odd numbers in the array.
+👉 Filter out the odd numbers in the array.<br>
-👉 [8, 4, 3, 5, 8, 9, 1, 22, 35, 34]
+👉 [8, 4, 3, 5, 8, 9, 1, 22, 35, 34]<br>
 👉 Add the filtered odd numbers into a new array.

 # CSS Test